NeilBacs/DataAnalystPorfolioProjects/SQL_DataAnalystJobs.md

 ## Exploring the dataset using SQL

-I use this data from Kaggle [click here](https://www.kaggle.com/datasets/intelai/data-analysis-jobs) which is titled as Data Analysis Jobs, a dataset from  MUHAMMAD ABDULAZIZ.
+I use this data from Kaggle [click here](https://www.kaggle.com/datasets/intelai/data-analysis-jobs){:target="_blank"} which is titled as Data Analysis Jobs, a dataset from  MUHAMMAD ABDULAZIZ.
 Dataset contains job postings available on the City of New York’s official jobs site.

-### The platform the I've used is MySQL
+### The platform that I've used is MySQL

 I want to import the data which is in csv file into the MySQL platform.
 So the first step is to create Database and a table